You’re cooking a turkey, and it’s just about done, but wait, is it done at 165° or 180°? We’ve got the answer for you!

 There are two different temperatures for cooking turkey because there are two different types of meat on a turkey.
 White meat is the part of the turkey known as the breast and wings, while the thighs and legs are part of the turkey known as dark meat.

-This means that we think that overcooking your turkey breasts isn’t worth it during the holiday season.
-Mostly because these are usually large dinners, and very few of your guests will appreciate you cooking the dark meat to a higher temp.
+Plus, overcooking your turkey breasts isn’t worth it during the holiday season.
+Mostly because these holiday dinners are usually large event, and very few of your guests will appreciate you cooking the dark meat to a higher temp but will complain if your turkey breast is dry.

 If you truly want to cook your dark meat to 180°F, you can remove the turkey from the oven, cut off the breasts, then return it to the oven to let the dark meat cook more.
 You can also create a tin foil tent for the breast portion of the meat to protect them from the heat.
 But as we stated above, we don’t think this is worth the hassle.